pramcistudent/bookstore-milestone-four/README.md

 **Love Reading Books?**

-The Bookstore holds a vast collection of reading material from some of the greatest authors such William Shakespeare, Stephen King, J.K.
-Rowling and many many more, you'll be sure to find the book you are looking for.
+The Bookstore holds a vast collection of reading material from some of the greatest authors such as William Shakespeare, Stephen King, J.K.
+Rowling and many more, you'll be sure to find the book you are looking for.

 ---
 ## Table of Contents